alexvictoor/node-hiccup/README.md

   import monitor from 'node-hiccup';

   const hiccup = monitor();
-  ...

 ```

-That's all folks!
+That's all folks for the instrumentation part!
+Now the question is how do we get some metrics on the event loop?

 The hiccup object returned by the *monitor()* method call provides 2 methods:
-- *stop()* stop the instrumentation of the event loop, if you want to implement a gracefull shutdown.
+- *stop()* stop the instrumentation of the event loop, useful if you want to implement a gracefull shutdown.
 - *getLastIntervalStatistics()* provides useful live statistics on the event loop latency from latest measures (i.e. an object that looks like that { count: 4200, mean: 123, p90: 200, p99: 250, p99_9: 290, max: 297 })

 There are some shortcomings with live statistics.
 The main one is that you will not be able to retrieve these statistics when you need them the most, when your application event loop is very busy or even completely stucked.